Localization algebras and deformations of Koszul algebras: Example: Category and Spaltenstein varieties

-This is the space whose equivariant cohomology will give the localization algebra of $A^\mu_\nu$.
+We will show below that the torus-equivariant cohomology of $X_\nu^\mu$ is isomorphic to the localization algebra of the universal deformation of $A^\mu_\nu$.
 However, the torus $T^\mu$ is too large in general.
 For instance, take $n = 3$ and let $\mu = \nu$ be the partition $(2, 1)$.
 Then $\cI^\mu_\nu$ has only one element, so $A^\mu_\nu \cong \C$ and its degree two part is zero, while $T^\mu$ is two-dimensional.
 The action of $T^\mu$ will factor through a quotient torus which we define as follows.

 Let $\lambda = \nu^t$, the transpose partition to $\nu$. \begin{definition} Let $\cJ$ be the collection of all subsets $J \subset \{1, \dots, n\}$ such that $J$ is a union of $\mu$-blocks and

 where $k$ is the number of $\mu$-blocks appearing in $J$. \end{definition}